-Human-like computing research is a research programme developed for a UK funding initiative by the Engineering and Physical Sciences Research Council.
-This programme "aims to endow machines with human-like perceptual, reasoning and learning abilities, which support collaboration and communication with human beings.", with one of the stated motivations to "inspire new forms of computation based on human cognition, especially on tasks where humans currently exhibit superior abilities."
+Human-like computing research is a research programme developed for a UK funding initiative by the Engineering and Physical Sciences Research Council.6 This programme "aims to endow machines with human-like perceptual, reasoning and learning abilities, which support collaboration and communication with human beings.", with one of the stated motivations to "inspire new forms of computation based on human cognition, especially on tasks where humans currently exhibit superior abilities."7

 We believe that a focus on more human-like computing would result in systems whose output more closely resembled human produced work.
 If this were the case, then we hypothesise that there would be greater understandability.
 In the context of science and mathematics, there is much theoretical work on how people work in these domains and how knowledge is constructed.
 For instance, the philosophy of informal mathematics and the study of mathematical practice and cultures are thriving communities with annual research events and a good number of published books and papers.
-We can build on this work by building human-like computing systems which model theoretical findings.
+We can further this work by building human-like computing systems which model theoretical findings.

 The CC community is particularly well equipped to work in this research programme.
-The FACE evaluation model (Colton, Pease, and Charnley 2011) is based on the multiple aspects involved in the human creative act, including aesthetic judgements, concept development, framing information and meta-level processes which can generate, for instance, the means by which an artefact is generated.
-This might be reflected in automated theory formation approaches to Automated Reasoning, which consider a far wider view of mathematical knowledge production than the traditional narrow focus of Automated Theorem Proving, including the automatic generation and evaluation of new conjectures, concepts, examples explanations, and so on (see (Pease, Colton, and Charnley 2013) for an example).
+The FACE evaluation model (Colton, Pease, and Charnley 2011) is based on the multiple aspects involved in the human creative act.
+These include aesthetic judgements; concept development; contextual, framing information; and meta-level processes.
+This might be reflected in automated theory formation approaches to Automated Reasoning, which consider a far wider view of mathematical knowledge production than the traditional narrow focus of Automated Theorem Proving, including the automatic generation and evaluation of new conjectures, concepts, examples explanations, and so on (see (Pease, Colton,

+7https://epsrc.ukri.org/newsevents/pubs/human-likecomputing-strategy-roadmap/ and Charnley 2013) for an example).
 In some ways, given the closeness of some (aspects of some) sciences to artistic domains, this may be low hanging fruit for system developers to apply their systems to scientific and mathematical domains.